-Our revenues for the three months ended September 30, 2023 March 31, 2024 were \$413.6 million \$460.7 million, an increase of \$101.8 million \$117.7 million, or 32.7% 34.3%, from the comparable period in the prior year.
-We had income from operations of \$55.1 million \$16.3 million compared to \$32.1 million \$16.6 million for the same comparable period in the prior year.
-Gross margin dollars increased \$62.0 million \$55.9 million and decreased as a percentage of revenue to 61.7% 56.4% from 62.0% 59.5% compared to the three months ended September 30, 2022 March 31, 2023.
-The decrease was primarily driven by lower higher stock-based compensation expense and payroll taxes related to vesting events from a one-time RSU program for employees under a specified compensation threshold, as well as intangibles amortization from acquired developed technology.
-Excluding the impacts of stock-based compensation expense and intangibles amortization in cost of goods sold, gross margin increased to 63.2% for the three months ended March 31, 2024, compared to 59.9% for the same period in our TASER segment resulting from the launch of TASER 10, which is still ramping toward full scale in manufacturing, prior year due to increased mix from lower margin Sensors hardware, of high-margin Axon Cloud & Services revenue and higher professional services costs associated with growth the absence of one-time items related to inventory and other cost adjustments recognized in Fleet 3, partially offset by increased software mix, the first quarter of 2023.
-Operating expenses increased \$39.0 million \$56.3 million, reflecting an increase in salaries, benefits and bonus stock-based compensation expense and increases in sales, marketing, and commissions expense, as well as an increase in stock-based compensation expense, professional and consulting expense related to transaction costs.
-For the three months ended September 30, 2023 March 31, 2024, we recorded net income of \$59.4 million \$133.2 million, which included a realized gain of \$42.3 million related to our acquisition in Fusus, an unrealized gain of \$75.6 million related to a strategic investment, and noncash unrealized gain of \$4.1 million on \$21.8 million related to our investment in CLBT.
-Net income of \$12.1 million \$45.1 million for the comparable period in the prior year included an unrealized loss of \$10.6 million on marketable securities related to our investment in CLBT along with a unrealized loss of \$0.7 million of observable price changes for our existing strategic investments and related warrants.
+Our revenues for the three months ended March 31, 2024 June 30, 2024, were \$460.7 million \$504.1 million, an increase of \$117.7 million \$129.5 million, or 34.3% 34.6%, from the comparable period in the prior year.
+We had income from operations of \$16.3 million \$32.9 million, compared to \$16.6 million \$40.3 million for the comparable same period in the prior year.
+Gross margin dollars increased \$55.9 million and \$71.6 million but decreased as a percentage of revenue to 56.4% 60.3% from 59.5% 62.0% compared to the three months ended March 31, 2023 June 30, 2023.
+The decrease was primarily driven by higher stock-based compensation expense and related payroll taxes, related to vesting events from a one-time RSU program for employees under a specified compensation threshold, as well as intangibles amortization from of acquired developed technology. intangibles.
+Excluding the impacts of stock-based compensation expense and intangibles amortization in the cost of goods sold, gross margin increased from 62.4% to 63.2% 62.5% year over year.
+Operating expenses increased by \$79.0 million, reflecting increased headcount, increased sales, marketing, and commission expenses and an increase in stock-based compensation expense.
+Net income of \$40.8 million included a noncash unrealized gain of \$7.8 million in our marketable securities.
+Net income of \$12.4 million for the three comparable period in the prior year included a noncash unrealized gain of \$10.0 million in our marketable securities and a noncash unrealized impairment loss of \$71.9 million, net, related to a strategic equity investment and related warrants.